Solar Calculator Tutorial

 Now the instructions:

 Field #3: This field needs to be DC watt draw only.
-If you are using an inverter, meaning your device is rated in AC amps and 110 V, you will need to convert that number into DC watts before entering it in the field.
-Then you will need to add about 10% due to the inefficiency of the inverter.
+If you are using an DC to AC power inverter, meaning your device is rated in AC amps and 110 V, you will need to convert that number into DC watts before entering it in the field.
+Then you will need to add about 10% due to the inefficiency of the power inverter.
 To get there, use the following formulas;

 1 Amp AC = 10 Amps DC. (example, 2AC amps =20DC amp)